 - Excess mixture is diluted pesticide that is leftover in your spray tank after a pesticide application.
 Whenever possible, excess spray mixture should be applied to a crop or site permitted by the label.
 Do not exceed the labeled application rate, and follow all directions.
 Excess mixtures usually cannot be stored.

 - If the excess pesticide is rinsate from cleaning pesticide application equipment, it should be disposed of by applying it at the application site or reused as diluent for the next pesticide application, as long as the site to which the rinse water is applied is a labeled site.
 Rinsate containing multiple pesticides is subject to the labeling requirements for each pesticide.
 For rinsate created from rinsing empty pesticide containers see the section entitled Handling Pesticide Containers.
 If rinsate is stored, make sure it is separated and labeled for the target crop or labeled site and pest.
 Do not allow it to accumulate season to season.

-- The label may indicate how to dispose of small amounts of the pesticide.
-Often, left-over pesticide, application equipment rinse water, or materials used for spill clean-up (cat litter, sand, lime, etc.) may be applied to a site permitted by the label.
+- Spill clean-up material used to collect and clean up spills and leaks of pesticides must be properly managed to prevent environmental contamination.
+If permitted by the label and your state pesticide regulatory agency, materials used for spill clean-up (cat litter, sand, lime, etc.), and soil contaminated in a spill, can be collected and placed in a plastic or metal bucket, and then be applied to a site permitted by the label.
 Do not exceed the labeled application rate, and follow all directions.
+Do not use this method to dispose of soil that has been contaminated over a long period by pesticide discharges.
 If decontamination solutions, cleaners, detergents, ammonia, chlorine bleaches, etc. are used to remove residues, they may need to be diluted before application to prevent soil and plant injury.

 Compiled by Wayne Buhler, PhD.